 Modification of Behavior

 Approaches from a behavioral therapy perspective play a central role in the implementation of prevention.
 Cooperation between the different health professionals is crucial: the physician by himself cannot cause behavioral change.

 - Stress management training

 - Problem-solving training

 - Assertiveness training

-The models and approaches are not only part of exams in medical school, but also especially important for health promotion in the clinical practice.
-Patient information and patient education contribute significantly to what kind of attitude patients develop towards certain disease patterns and to make them willing to participate in preventive measures (e.g., stress compromises the immune system with specific examples).
-The doctor’s educational activity alone is not enough: Concrete solutions with the associated measures must be handed to the patient (e.g., autogenic training).
+The models and approaches are not only part of exams in medical school but are also especially important for health promotion in clinical practice.
+Patient information and patient education contribute significantly to what kind of attitude patients develop towards certain disease patterns and to their willingness to participate in preventive measures (e.g., stating that stress compromises the immune system with specific examples).
+The doctor’s educational activity alone is not enough: concrete solutions with the associated measures must be handed to the patient (e.g., autogenic training).